There is no shortage of ways to transfer a file over a network. Most

 gets forwarded to the other.
 This example shows host1 sending

-inputfile to outputfile on
+to outputfile

 host2, using host3 as an intermediary.